 macOS

-Mac uses AAC codec by default, which has moderate latency.
+1. AAC is Your Best Option Mac uses AAC codec by default, which has moderate latency.
 There's no way to change the codec on Mac without third-party tools.

 2. Reset Bluetooth Module